openwashdata/saniabidjan/README.md

 factor
 </td>
 <td style="text-align:left;">
-Indicates the emptying frequency of septic tank in the household, options including (1) 1, (2) 2 and (3) 3.
+Indicates the number of times that the septic tank is emptied during the year in the household, options including (1) 1, (2) 2 and (3) 3.
 </td>
 </tr>
 <tr>